aetherwalker/grunt-contrib-templify/readme.md

 Type: `String`

 Indicates where to output the javascript.

+#### autoAffix
+Type: `Boolean`

+When true, the created template file will attempt to automatically add the code necessary to add itself to the appropriate library.
+Such as `Vue.install`.

+#### module
+Type: `String`

+When `autoAffix` is true, this options is used for angularjs template files to automatically index the correct module for the $templateCache.

 ## Usage Examples
 This is currently being written to quickly fill a specific issue of getting HTML templates into Jasmine tests for Angular while using Karma without too much craziness.